department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

   Philadelphia, PA 19101<br>
 </p>

 If you want to apply for Supplemental S-DVI, you must have already applied for and been granted a waiver of premiums.
 (See our information below about getting a waiver.)
 To apply for Supplemental S-DVI, file an Application for Supplemental Service-Disabled Veterans Insurance (VA Form 29-0188) or send a letter requesting this insurance over your signature.
-You must apply for the coverage within one year from the date you receive notice of the grant of waiver of premiums.
+You must apply for the coverage within one year from the date you receive notice of the grant of waiver of premiums.<br>

 [Download VA Form 29-0188](https://benefits.va.gov/INSURANCE/forms/29-0188.pdf).